SonaliPKoli/QHRM_TASK/README.md

 3.Create a database for the project in your SQL Server instance.
 I used SQL Server Management Studio tool.
 Remember the connection string for later use.

-I have provided .bacpac file containing the db with the table, You can import it in the SSMS.
+I have provided .bacpac file containing the db with the table.

 Import the same in SSMS.